jimmio/costume_world/README.md

-# bubblewrap
+# costume_world

-A simple tool to get heavily signatured offensive security tools past antivirus solutions.
+A simple container for PE compression, encryption, and packing, using [`donut`](https://github.com/thewover/donut) and [`upx`](https://github.com/upx/upx).

 ## What does it do?

+It accepts one x86\_64 PE and returns two:

+1. The first contains the provided PE in a compressed and encrypted form.
+1. The second is the first, only run through a packer.

+## What does it, like, really do?

 1. Generates shellcode from an executable using `donut`
-1. Inserts the shellcode into a basic c++ dropper and updates the length of the byte array accordingly
+1. Inserts the shellcode into a basic C++ implant and updates the length of the byte array accordingly
-1. Compiles the c++ dropper with `gcc`
+1. Compiles the C++ dropper with `gcc`
-1. Packs the resulting executable with `upx` (using the `--ultra-brute` option)
+1. Packs the resulting executable with `upx`

+## Why bother?

+I was trying to find some minimal, simple modifications to get an official `mimikatz` release past Defender.
+Then I got tired of manually running the commands and forgetting to update the payload length for `VirtualAlloc`.

+## Does it bypass AV?

+It depends.
+Observed during testing in late 2021:

+- Regular Defender did not detect or block `mimikatz` as a `donut` module, but did detect and block even a benign `upx`-packed PE ("Trojan:Win32/Wacatac.B!ml").
+- Defender for Endpoint detected and blocked the use of `donut` for being `donut` ("VirTool:Win32/Wovdnut.gen!B"), but it didn't care about `upx` (only what was present once it was unpacked).

+Think more "Halloween party" and less "deep cover CIA disguise".

 ## Requirements